 Like all financial endeavours, doing something without a plan can be very inefficient – and even downright dangerous.
-While you’ll definitely develop a style based on your experiences in the forex market, there are some tried-and-tested strategies you can always consider.
+While you’ll definitely develop a Forex trading style based on your experiences, there are some tried-and-tested trading strategies you can always consider.

 Let’s look at three of them:

 A short-term strategy that lends itself well to volatility-based trading, day trading, is where you’ll hold your positions for a short time.
 You’ll usually limit your open positions during major Forex trading sessions, looking for the best time in the day to take advantage of the most volatility.
 As far as trading strategies go, this is a low-risk, fair-reward trading strategy.
 However, day trading requires you to consistently watch the market and it may be too slow if you’re looking to make a profit.